rhardt-pivotal/pivotal-gemfire-spring-session/readme.md

 # How to Build and Run

-First we need to start up Geode
+First we need to start up GemFire
 ```
-scripts/startGeode.sh
+scripts/startGemFire.sh
 ```

 Then we need to run the spring boot app that uses session state cacheing.